fenago/machine-learning-with-scikit-learn/Chapter05/Lab_5.md

-In the preceding equation, the lasso loss function is equal to the ordinary least squares loss function plus the product of the absolute value of the coefficients of each feature and `alpha`{.literal}.
+In the preceding equation, the lasso loss function is equal to the ordinary least squares loss function plus the product of the absolute value of the coefficients of each feature and `alpha`.

-`alpha`{.literal} is a parameter that we can optimize to control the amount by which the lasso loss function penalizes the coefficients, in order to prevent overfitting.
-Once again, if `alpha`{.literal} is equal to `0`{.literal}, the lasso loss function is equal to the ordinary least squares loss function, thereby making no difference to the initial overfit model.
+`alpha` is a parameter that we can optimize to control the amount by which the lasso loss function penalizes the coefficients, in order to prevent overfitting.
+Once again, if `alpha` is equal to `0`, the lasso loss function is equal to the ordinary least squares loss function, thereby making no difference to the initial overfit model.

-Therefore, optimizing this value of `alpha`{.literal} provides the optimal model that generalizes well beyond the data that it has trained on.
+Therefore, optimizing this value of `alpha` provides the optimal model that generalizes well beyond the data that it has trained on.